djeada/Linux-Notes/notes/commands.md

 man git
 ```

-<h2>apropos</h2>
+<h1>Apropos</h1>

-When a user does not recall the specific command but knows a few keywords linked to the command that characterize its uses or capabilities, <i>apropos</i> command can help them find it.
+When a user does not recall the specific command but knows a few keywords linked to the command that characterize its uses or capabilities, <code>apropos</code> command can help them to find the command they are looking for.

 ```bash
 apropos zip
 ```

+<h1>Challenges</h1>

+1. How to find the command that is used to create a file?
+2. Use the <code>man</code> command to display what does the command <code>cat</code> do.